Courtney Vandersloot: WNBA

 Vandersloot was widely considered to be one of the top prospects in the 2011 WNBA draft.
 Her relatively small size had been a subject of concern, as was her defense—despite averaging 4.5 steals per game in the 2011 NCAA tournament and ending her Gonzaga career with 366.
 However, she was seen as likely to be one of the top seven picks, and was ultimately picked third overall by the Chicago Sky.
 One indicator of her likely draft position was that Indiana Fever coach Lin Dunn, whose team needed depth at point guard going into the 2011 season, signed Shannon Bobbitt in February, convinced that Vandersloot would be picked before the Fever's turn at #9.
-John Stockton gave Vandersloot high praise, stating, "I don’t want to dramatize it too much but she’s like Gretzky in hockey.
+John Stockton gave Vandersloot high praise, stating, "I don't want to dramatize it too much but she's like Gretzky in hockey.
 There is something that separates Courtney from others."

 In her rookie season, she became the Sky's regular starter at the point, ultimately starting 26 of the team's 34 games.
 Her average of 3.7 assists per game (apg) was 11th in the league and second among rookies.
 She was also named as an Eastern Conference reserve for the 2011 WNBA All-Star Game, and was one of the five members of the 2011 All-Rookie Team, gaining 10 of a possible 11 votes from the league's head coaches.

 She became a regular starter for the Sky in subsequent seasons, and helped lead the team to the 2014 WNBA Finals against the Phoenix Mercury in her fourth season, but the Sky were swept 3–0.
 The 2014 season also marked the first time Vandersloot led the league in assists per game (5.7).
-In the 2015 season, Vandersloot led the league in assists total assists (but came in second in assists-per-game to Candace Parker).
+In the 2015 season, Vandersloot led the league in total assists (but came in second in assists-per-game to Candace Parker).

 In the 2017 season, she led the league in assists for the second time in her career, setting the single-season league record for assists per game at 8.1 apg and the record for most assists over a 15-game stretch with 149.
 However, despite these efforts, the Sky finished 12–22, missing out on the playoffs for the first time in four years.
 In the 2018 season, Vandersloot broke the single-season record for assists and finished off the season with 258 assists and her own assists per game record with 8.6 apg.
 On July 20, 2018, Vandersloot became the seventh player in league history to post a triple-double, she scored 13 points along with 10 rebounds and a career-high 15 assists in a 114–99 victory over the Dallas Wings.
 She also averaged a career-high in scoring.
 Despite these performances, the Sky missed out on the playoffs yet again, they finished 13–21.